redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 }
 ```

 We're using the `adminPost()` service function, rather than making another call to the database (note that we had to async/await it to make sure we have the post before continuing).
-Composing services like this is something Redwood was designed to encourage: services functions act as resolvers for GraphQL, but they're also just plain JS functions and can be called wherever you need.
+Composing services like this is something Redwood was designed to encourage: services' functions act as resolvers for GraphQL, but they're also just plain JS functions and can be called wherever you need.
 And the reasons why you'd want to do this are clearly demonstrated here: `adminPost()` already limits the found record to be only one owned by the logged in user, so that logic is already encapsulated here, and we can be sure that any time an admin wants to do something with a single post, it runs through this code and uses the same logic every time.

 This works, but we'll need to do the same thing in `deletePost`.
 Let's extract that check for the post existence into a function: